neomedia6989/docs-2/docs/introduction/what-is-plex.md

 # What is Plex?

 Plex is a streaming service that allows you to watch movies, TV shows, and other media on your computer, smartphone, tablet, or smart TV.
-It's like having your own personal Netflix or Amazon Prime Video, but with content curated by someone you know and trust.
+It's like having your own personal Netflix or Amazon Prime Video, but with content curated by someone you know and trust instead of a faceless corporation.

 ## Is Plex free?
 Plex is free to use as a software.
 However, on some mobile operating systems such as Android or iOS, a small one-time fee (around $5 USD) may be required to activate the Plex player on your iTunes or Google Play account.
 This will unlock the player on all the devices you use on your account.